Computer Modelling of Sound

 The impact of works in this area can be seen in the design of acoustic performance spaces such as studios, concert halls and soundscapes in urban design; the development of novel and high performance acoustic materials such as sonic cloaks and active absorbers; and more effective control of noise such as novel noise barriers, metal cladding with high noise insulation, and active noise shielding technology.

 At Salford we continue to be at the forefront of developing new techniques for modelling and sound, and the use of such modelling techniques to tackle pertinent practical acoustical and related problems.
-We have developed and used a wide range of numerical techniques for computer modelling, including (among others) geometrical methods, boundary element methods, finite element methods, finite difference methods, and parabolic equation methods.
+We have developed and used a wide range of numerical techniques for computer modelling, including (among others) geometrical methods, boundary element methods, finite element methods, finite difference methods, parabolic equation methods, and combinations thereof.

-As examples, currently we have a research project funded by the UK Engineering and Physical Science Research Council (EPSRC) to develop a hybrid boundary element method to take advantage of the efficiency of asymptotic geometrical approximation in a full-wave boundary element formulation, and computer modelling techniques will be used to underpin the study of future spatial audio rendering in homes and other challenging environments in an EPSRC funded Programme Grant with partners from the BBC, University of Surrey and University of Southampton.
+As examples, we recently had a research project funded by the UK Engineering and Physical Science Research Council (EPSRC) to develop a hybrid boundary element method to take advantage of the efficiency of asymptotic geometrical approximation in a full-wave boundary element formulation.
+Other projects have used computer modelling techniques to underpin the study of future spatial audio rendering in homes and other challenging environments, such as in an EPSRC funded Programme Grant with partners from the BBC, University of Surrey and University of Southampton.

 The followings are examples of our current and previous works in this area and selected publications.